Q. How many pupils are in the school?

 Q. What languages do the girls study?

 A. All girls entering the school in LIV Form study Mandarin and Latin.
-They can also choose one or two languages from French, Spanish or German.
+They can also choose one language from French, Spanish or German.
 Girls then have the opportunity to add a further modern language or Ancient Greek in UIV Form if they so wish.
 We may be able to arrange for any particular language requested to be available, although private language lessons will attract an additional fee.

 Q. How long has the current Headmistress been here?

 A. Dr Felicia Kirk joined St Mary's Calne in January 2013.
 Dr Kirk has seventeen years’ experience of teaching and managing at a senior level in independent day and boarding schools in the UK (Ipswich High and Wycombe Abbey).
 She is an American citizen.
 She has excellent academic qualifications (BA in French and Latin from Maryland University; MA in French Studies with Latin from Brown University; PhD in Romance Languages and Literature).
 Dr Kirk is a passionate advocate for girls’ education and has strong leadership credentials.

 Q. Do you have any problems with bullying, anorexia, alcohol, smoking or drug taking?